hackforla/website/CONTRIBUTING.md

   </details>

 - Note that the next `docker-compose up` will take extra time to recreate the Docker container based on the updated image.

+- If the above steps did not resolve your issue, run through the first three steps again, but try resetting your browser's cache before restarting docker (you can also try running http://localhost:4000 in another browser).

+- If you still do not see your changes after trying these steps, please feel free to reach out to the team in the [#hfla-site](https://hackforla.slack.com/archives/C4UM52W93) Slack channel, or bring up your issue in a dev meeting.

 <sub>[Back to Table of Contents](#table-of-contents)</sub>